gponeconsulting/TCC-IoT_Getting-Started_Arduino-Dragino_Temp-RH/README.md

 # Temperature & Humidity (with Arduino + Dragino Lora Shield)
-This guide is a continuation of the `Getting Started with the Arduino and Dragino Guide` and will make use of the application (on The Things Network) and device (physical Arduino + Dragino) set up during that guide.
+This guide is a continuation of the `Getting Started with the Arduino and Dragino Guide` and will make use of the application (on The Things Stack) and device (physical Arduino + Dragino) set up during that guide.
 If you haven't followed the previous guide you will need to do that first, and  have:
 - The Arduino and Dragino connected correctly, with an antenna
 - The Arduino connected your computer, and communicating correctly
 - The Arduino IDE installed
 - The `MCCI LoRaWAN LMIC library` installed and configured correctly, and
-- The Arduino/Dragino registered and communicating with The Things Network
+- The Arduino/Dragino registered and communicating with The Things Stack

 ## What you will need
 To follow this guide, you will The setup from the previous guide, with the addition of:
 - A Keyestudio DHT22 Temperature and Humidity Sensor Module
 - A breadboard and 3 wires OR some other way to connect the sensor to the Arduino

-You will still need to be in range of a Gateway connected to The Things Network which you can find out about [here](https://www.thethingsnetwork.org/community).
+You will still need to be in range of a Gateway connected to The Things Stack which you can find out about [here](https://www.thethingsnetwork.org/community).

 ## Step 1 - Install Library
 Install a library to help use the soil moisture sensor.